Árvakr and Alsviðr

-The antiquity of the myth that the Sun is pulled by horses is not definitely from the Nordic religion.
+The myth of the Sun pulled by horses is not exclusive to Norse or Germanic religion.
 Many other mythologies and religions contain a solar deity or carriage of the Sun pulled by horses.
 In Persian and Phrygian mythology, Mithras and Attis perform this task.
 In Greek mythology, Apollo performs this task, although it was previously performed by Helios.
 The myth of Árvakr and Alsviðr is thought to have inspired English dramatist and poet James Shirley's play The Triumph of Peace (1663).